UPCArtifacts/RTj/README.md

 Then, add this class (the bytecode) to the classpath (e.g., `java -cp /<absolute_path_to_jar>/rt.jar:myNewOutput.class`).

-Finally, passing the qualified name of the new Output using argument `-outputs`.
+Finally, passing the canonical name of the new Output using argument `-outputs`.
 RTj will then load that class and use them to export the results.

 ### Override the Test execution

+First, create a class that implements interface `TestCaseExecutor`, which has 2 methods:
+`runTests` and `findTestCasesToExecute`.

+Then, add this class (the bytecode) to the classpath (e.g., `java -cp /<absolute_path_to_jar>/rt.jar:myNewOutput.class`).

+Finally, passing the canonical class name of the new Test Executor using argument `-testexecutor`.
+RTj will then load that class and use them to do the dynamic analysis (i.e., , run instrumented test cases)

 ### Override the model generation